House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 Free in-home consultation.
 Itemised written quote.
 No deposit.
 No high-pressure sales.

-Looking for a specific service?
+After a specific service?
 See our home renovations Auckland, bathroom renovations Auckland, and kitchen renovations Auckland pages.

 Single-Storey Ground-Floor Extensions